 The Khao Sok night safari begins around 19:30 and lasts about 2.5 hours.
 Setting out with a guide, guests follow the standard network of trails in the national park.
 Be on the lookout for the many insects and animals that call the jungle home.
 Commonly seen are bats, owls, sleeping monkeys, leaf insects, and stick insects.
 You may also see snakes, frogs and tarantulas.
 Less common are barking deer, mouse deer, leopard cats, slow loris and flying lemurs.

 The Jungle-Day/Jungle-Night hike is a combination of half-day hike and Khao Sok night safari.
 Beginning around 2 p.m. this guided hike follows the standard trail system into the forest around Bang Hua Red waterfall.
 At around 18:00 you will make camp and the guide will prepare dinner.
 After a delicious, jungle-cooked meal set to the setting sun and rising sound of insects, the party begins the return journey.
 Trek through the darkening evening in the Khao Sok jungle.
 Guests return to the resort around 22:00.

 4. Khao Sok Rafflesia treks

-Khao Sok jungle tip: The Rafflesia Keri blooms only once per year, between December and March.
+Khao Sok jungle tip: The Rafflesia Keri blooms only once per year between December and March.
 There is no way to know exactly when the flower will bloom.
-As a result, guests hoping to include a Khao Sok Rafflesia trek should plan to stay a few days.
+As a result, guests hoping to include a Khao Sok Rafflesia trek should plan to stay for a few days.
 Additionally, guests will find it helpful to inform their resort of these plans at check-in.